The General Theory of Employment, Interest and Money: The writing of the General Theory

 Keynes drew a lot of help from his students in his progress from the Treatise on Money (1930) to the General Theory (1936).
 The Cambridge Circus, a discussion group founded immediately after the publication of the earlier work, reported to Keynes through Richard Kahn, and drew his attention to a supposed fallacy in the Treatise where Keynes had written:

-Thus profits, as a source of capital increment for entrepreneurs, are a widow's cruse which remains undepleted however much of them may be devoted to riotous living.
+Thus profits, as a source of capital increment for entrepreneurs, are a widow's curse which remains undepleted however much of them may be devoted to riotous living.

 The Circus disbanded in May 1931, but three of its member – Kahn, Austin and Joan Robinson – continued to meet in the Robinsons' house in Trumpington St. (Cambridge), forwarding comments to Keynes.
 This led to a 'Manifesto' of 1932 whose ideas were taken up by Keynes in his lectures.
 Kahn and Joan Robinson were well versed in marginalist theory which Keynes did not fully understand at the time (or possibly ever), pushing him towards adopting elements of it in the General Theory.
 During 1934 and 1935 Keynes submitted drafts to Kahn, Robinson and Roy Harrod for comment.

 There has been uncertainty ever since over the extent of the collaboration, Schumpeter describing Kahn's "share in the historic achievement" as not having "fallen very far short of co-authorship" while Kahn denied the attribution.

 Keynes's method of writing was unusual:

 Keynes drafted rapidly in pencil, reclining in an armchair.
 The pencil draft he sent straight to the printers.
 They supplied him with a considerable number of galley proofs, which he would then distribute to his advisers and critics for comment and amendment.
 As he published on his own account, Macmillan & Co., the 'publishers' (in reality they were distributors), could not object to the expense of Keynes' method of operating.
 They came out of Keynes' profit (Macmillan & Co. merely received a commission).
 Keynes' object was to simplify the process of circulating drafts; and eventually to secure good sales by fixing the retail price lower than would Macmillan & Co.

 The advantages of self-publication can be seen from Étienne Mantoux's review:

 When he published The General Theory of Employment, Interest and Money last year at the sensational price of 5 shillings, J. M. Keynes perhaps meant to express a wish for the broadest and earliest possible dissemination of his new ideas.